About Society for Promoting Christian Knowledge (SPCK)

 Elected 2022

 Mark is British-born Chinese who originally trained as a solicitor and is now an Anglican priest in the Diocese of Bristol and founder of The Teahouse, which seeks to increase the visibility and participation of Chinese-heritage clergy in the Church of England.
-He is a member of the College of Archbishop’s Evangelists and a Minority Ethnic Champion for the Bristol Diocese and a core member of CARG (Campaign Against Racism Group) a policy and strategy orientated group.
-Before training for ordination, Mark was a Pastor at The Vine Church in Hong Kong where he lived and worked for over ten years.
-He is a guest lecturer at Trinity College in Bristol, Emmanuel Theological College in Chester, and the St. Padarn’s Institute in South Wales.
-The title of his MA was ‘What can the Church of England learn from East-Asian Theology in terms of contextualizing the Gospel?’
-Mark is a regular contributor to BBC Radio, UCB Radio, and has written for The Church Times, ARocha, Preach Magazine and The Preacher.
+He is a member of the College of Archbishops’ Evangelists, a Minority Ethnic Champion for the Diocese of Bristol and a core member of Campaign Against Racism Group (CARG), a policy- and strategy-orientated group.
+Before training for ordination, Mark was a pastor at The Vine Church in Hong Kong where he lived and worked for more than ten years.
+He is a guest lecturer at Trinity College in Bristol, Emmanuel Theological College in Chester, and the St Padarn’s Institute in South Wales.
+The title of his MA was ‘What Can the Church of England Learn from East Asian Theology in Terms of Contextualising the Gospel?’
+Mark is a regular contributor to BBC Radio and UCB Radio, and has written for The Church Times, A Rocha, Preach magazine and The Preacher.
 Mark is married to Kayi and they have three young children.

 |